elishacloud/Silent-Hill-2-Enhancements/README.md

  * [DxWrapper](https://github.com/elishacloud/dxwrapper): Includes code to resets the display adapter.
  * [Aqrit's ddwrapper](http://bitpatch.com/ddwrapper.html): Includes code to read the ini config file.
- * [Winning Eleven AFSExplorer](http://www.theisozone.com/downloads/playstation/tools/afs-explorer-var-37-afsexplorer-v37/): Used to update the 'voice.afs' file.
+ * [AFS Packer](https://www.romhacking.net/utilities/843/) By PacoChan: Used to create the 'voice.afs' file.
  * **adxencd**: Used to encode ADX files from raw WAV files.
  * **adx2aix**: Used to multiplex multiple ADX files into a single AIX file.
  * **aix2adx**: Used to convert the ADX files into WAV format.